 Dogs with flat muzzles, such as boxers and pugs have a difficult time keeping their heads above water.
 They simply are not designed to be good swimmers.
 This doesn’t mean they are incapable, just that breathing is important and it’s more difficult to swim when swallowing half the pond.

 Dogs with short legs, disproportionately large heads, and high bone density will have trouble swimming and staying afloat.
 Basset Hounds are a prime example of a dog that fits all these characteristics.
-Their short legs don’t allow for quick or upward movement, a heavy bone structure doesn’t allow for good buoyancy, and a typically large head for their frame means they can’t keep their head above water.
+Their short legs don’t allow for quick or upward movement, a dense bone structure doesn’t allow for good buoyancy, and a typically large head for their frame means they can’t keep their head above water.

 OK then, what are the best swimming dogs?
-It would be easy to simply say the best swimming dogs are those dogs with webbed feet.
+It would be easy to just say the best swimming dogs are those dogs with webbed feet.
 However, like with Corgis, there are exceptions to every rule.
 For the most part, dogs that love water and are the best swimmers do have webbed feet.
 So, let’s look at the most popular dog breeds with webbed feet and see which breeds are best suited for your next San Diego beach trip.

-Dogs with webbed feet.
+Dogs with Webbed Feet

 Chesapeake Bay Retriever